Jennifer Satterfield, President

 Elaina Dulaney, Vice President

-Elaina Dulaney has lived in Washington most of her life, going to middle and high school in Kennewick, Washington before attending Pacific Lutheran University where she earned a BA in Communications with a minor in Business.
+has lived in Washington most of her life, going to middle and high school in Kennewick, Washington before attending Pacific Lutheran University where she earned a BA in Communications with a minor in Business.
 When she was young she lived on Hilton Head Island, SC, and she is grateful to once again return to island life here on Camano.
-Elaina is a Director of Communications for Microsoft managing the relationship with the major PC and silicon manufacturers including Intel, Dell, HP and Samsung.
-She has worked in high tech communications for over 30 years including 13 as a small business owner.
+Elaina has worked in high tech communications for over 30 years including 13 as a small business owner.
 Elaina has served on several boards, and is passionate about the arts, philanthropy, and giving back to the community where she lives.
 She has been married to Steve for 30 years and they have two grown children.
 She enjoys traveling, anything outdoors including hiking, golfing and crabbing, Husky and Seahawk football games, and cooking for family and friends.
 One of her favorite expressions is, “I never met a person I couldn’t learn something from!”

 Elaina's Why: "I serve on the SCAF board because I strongly believe 'you can't be a change agent from the sidelines,' if you want to impact your community and give back in a meaningful way, you have to roll up your sleeves and get involved!"